Table of Contents

 Any substance that alters a person’s perceptions is prone to abuse, and Xanax bars are no in that camp.
 It doesn’t matter what dosage of Xanax is consumed, as benzos present unique dangers.
 Xanax should be approached with caution, as tolerance will swiftly increase.
 Increased tolerance leads to higher dosing and addiction.

-Recent data from the SAMHSA reports Xanax is related to more emergency room visits for drug misuse than other benzos.
+Recent data from the SAMHSA report that Xanax is related to more emergency room visits for drug misuse than other benzos.
 Also, the authors cite CDC data, which state that Xanax had the highest death rate increase of all benzos.
-Xanax also had the second highest death rate at 234%, compared with 168% for benzos as a class.
+Xanax also had the second-highest death rate at 234%, compared with 168% for benzos as a class.

 Not only do the Xanax bars lend themselves to abuse, but Xanax causes an increase in dopamine unique among benzos.
 This only adds support to the belief that, among benzos, Xanax is preferred among those who abuse it.

-As a class, benzos are not meant for long-term use, due to the highly addictive nature of these drugs.
+As a class, benzos are not meant for long-term use, due to their highly addictive nature of these drugs.
 Over time, there can be adverse long-term effects.
-These include cognitive problems, constant sedation, fatigue, depression, mood swings, sexual dysfunction, sleep walking, and seizures.
+These include cognitive problems, constant sedation, fatigue, depression, mood swings, sexual dysfunction, sleepwalking, and seizures.